AI use in award entries – research by The Independent Awards Standards Council

 “We have told all of our judges they cannot use AI to review nominations.”

-“…it was in our criteria outlined on the website – if entrants use AI to write the entry – it better be correct and answer with depth of information needed for each question.
-We need correct answers, whether they are written by humans or AI no matter, but humans better check what they enter or they will not qualify as finalists.”
+“…It was in our criteria outlined on the website – if entrants use AI to write the entry, it better be correct and answer with [the] depth of information needed for each question.
+We need correct answers: whether they are written by humans or AI, no matter, but humans better check what they enter or they will not qualify as finalists.”

 There were two interesting comments by organisers on this subject: